jrehor/kcc/README.md

 `C
 ```

 However, k has something that C doesn't.
-We have a type called **name**, which is the same as **internalized string**.
+We have a type called **name**, which is the same concept as **internalized string** found in some languages.
 This means that a single instance of an arbitrarily long string can be placed into a global hash table that persists for a lifetime of a k process and can later be referenced by its hash key as many times as necessary without creating additional copies of that string.
 As you will discover later, names come very handy in a lot of situations, but for now lets just see how they quack:

 ```q
  a:`kei              /the string "kei" is now internalized